What do you get with a Volkswagen Bumper-to-Bumper Warranty?

 The Extra Benefits

 Third-party extended car warranties provide more add-on options and benefits available to the customer.
-Bumper-to-bumper warranties often come with 24/7 roadside assistance in case you find yourself stuck on the side of the road.
+Comprehensive plans often come with 24/7 roadside assistance in case you find yourself stuck on the side of the road.
 Greatly beneficial if you do any traveling alone or traveling long-distance regularly.
-Here are a few more added benefits to look forward to with third-party bumper-to-bumper warranties:
+Here are a few more added benefits to look forward to with third-party protection plan:

 - Rental car benefits